-- c) "No further expansion of the existing club house and parking lot for the proposed nine-hole golf facility shall be permitted into the Greenbelt Plan Area." - d) "Stormwater Management Facilities shall be permitted on the Subject Lands in accordance with Section 3.5.8 of Vaughan Official Plan 2010." - e) "Improvements such as the widening of Regional Road 27 to four lanes between Major Mackenzie Drive and Kirby Road, pedestrian and cycling facilities on Regional Road 27, and Traffic Demand Management measures, may be required to accommodate traffic generated by the proposed development.
-A Traffic Impact Study shall assess and identify the required improvements of Regional Road 27 between Major Mackenzie Drive and Kirby Road at the Block Plan and Draft Plan of Subdivision Application stage." - f) "The Scoped Block Plan shall determine opportunities to provide lands for a Minor Community Facility on the Subject Lands in accordance with the City of Vaughan Active Together Master Plan, and may include, but not be limited to, a gymnasium, library and multi-purpose activity rooms." - g) "Surface parking shall be permitted between the front or side of a Low-Rise Building and a public street within the "Low-Rise Mixed-Use" designation, subject to an Urban Design Brief being prepared to the satisfaction of the City at the Site Development Application stage." - h) "Rear lotting on a public street (Regional Road 27) to reinforce the existing physical character of the Kleinburg Community in accordance with Sections 9.1.2.2 and 9.1.2.3 of VOP 2010 shall be permitted, subject to Urban Design Guidelines being prepared to the satisfaction of the City through the Scoped Block Plan and Draft Plan of Subdivision Applications." - i) "In order to retain the distinctive image of Kleinburg, a buffer area shall be developed along Regional Road 27 that shall effectively screen the visibility of residential neighbourhoods from arterial road.
-The width of the buffer area shall be a minimum of 24 m and is intended to be landscaped with dense naturalized plan materials and shall not form part of the parkland dedication." - j) "The final alignment of minor collector roads, and the final classification and layout of local roads, will be determined through the Scoped Block Plan and Draft Plan of Subdivision applications, without further amendment to VOP 2010."
+- d) "Improvements such as the widening of Regional Road 27 to four lanes between Major Mackenzie Drive and Kirby Road, pedestrian and cycling facilities on Regional Road 27, and Traffic Demand Management measures, may be required to accommodate traffic generated by the proposed development.
+A Traffic Impact Study shall assess and identify the required improvements of Regional Road 27 between Major Mackenzie Drive and Kirby Road at the Block Plan and Draft Plan of Subdivision Application stage." - e) "Rear lotting on a public street (Regional Road 27) to reinforce the existing physical character of the Kleinburg Community in accordance with Sections 9.1.2.2 and 9.1.2.3 of VOP 2010 shall be permitted, subject to Urban Design Guidelines being prepared to the satisfaction of the City through the Scoped Block Plan and Draft Plan of Subdivision Applications." - f) "In order to retain the distinctive image of Kleinburg, a buffer area shall be developed along Regional Road 27 that shall effectively screen the visibility of residential neighbourhoods from arterial road.
+The width of the buffer area shall be a minimum of 24 m and is intended to be landscaped with dense naturalized plan materials and no form part of the parkland dedication." - g) "The final alignment of minor collector roads, and the final classification and layout of local roads, will be determined through the Scoped Block Plan and Draft Plan of Subdivision applications, without further amendment to VOP 2010."